24 Common Colombian Spanish Phrases With a Guide to Regional Accents

 Here’s a list of the different regional accents of Colombia.
 Be sure to explore these different regions and accents while traveling—or while hanging out on YouTube!

-Paisa — This way of speaking hails from the area around Antioquia, to which the nearest city is Medellín.
+Paisa — This way of speaking hails from the area around Antioquia, which surrounds Medellín.

-Valluno — This is heard in the area of Valle del Cauca, located in southern Colombia, where the nearest major city is Calí.
+Valluno — This is heard in the area of Valle del Cauca, located in southern Colombia, around the city of Calí.

-Pastuso or Andino — This is from the southwest region of Colombia, where the major city is Pasto.
+Pastuso or Andino — This is from the southwest region of Colombia, around Pasto.